arcan1s/ahriman/docs/faq.rst

 Html customization
 ^^^^^^^^^^^^^^^^^^

 It is possible to customize html templates.
-In order to do so, create files somewhere (refer to Jinja2 documentation and the service source code for available parameters) and put ``template_path`` to configuration pointing to this directory.
+In order to do so, create files somewhere (refer to Jinja2 documentation and the service source code for available parameters) and prepend ``templates`` with value pointing to this directory.

+In addition, default html templates supports style customization out-of-box.
+In order to customize style, just put file named ``user-style.jinja2`` to the templates directory.

 I did not find my question
 ^^^^^^^^^^^^^^^^^^^^^^^^^^